sam-xif/Schedule-IP/README.md

 We ended up implementing the Hungarian Algorithm as the algorithm of choice, as the scheduling problem could be interpreted nicely as finding the optimal matching of a bipartite graph.
 Unfortunately, we did not have enough time to develop this into a full-scale scheduler, but we did get it working with simple scheduling scenarios.

 To run a simple scenario, use the command `python simplescenario.py`.
+This will run a scheduling scenario with 10 students and 5 spots in each section.
+The output at the end will show student names (which are random character strings) mapped to courses.

 A big issue we ran into while developing this algorithm was incredibly long runtimes.
 Those have mostly been eliminated due to various optimizations.
-Now, there are issues with students getting assigned the same course twice because there are multiple sections of it in the graph.
+To circumvent this, we made changes to the algorithm in order to improve speed, but it may have introduced unexpected consequences with regards to finding a perfect matching.
+In the future, the algorithm could likely be expanded by running a second pass over the output and correcting any errors that the algorithm may have made.